Isha2704-star/Enchanted-Algorithm/README.md

 # Enchanted-Algorithm
-This is mhy first Git Repository.
+This is my first Git Repository.
 Author-Kumari Isha